To create an innovative platform to process and analyze operational data in real time based on a new programming language developed by our client.

 Visualization in Business Modeling

 Business analysis can also benefit from data visualization.
-To make modeling easier, we developed a graphical editor based on Eclipse RCP, GEF and GMF.
+To simplify the modeling process, we developed a graphical editor based on Eclipse RCP, GEF and GMF.
 Using only a mouse, a business analyst can, for example, create model components and business rules, add external connections to incoming data and modeling results, connect model components, and so on.
-The application sports handy multi-select controls and drag-and-drop.
+The application sports convenient multi-select controls and drag-and-drop functionality.
 This reduced development costs, extended the platform's target audience, and yielded a number of additional benefits.

 Since calculations with massive models require considerable resources, the computing environment was designed and implemented as a mesh of servers controlled by a coordinating hub.
 One or more models can be hosted on each of the processing servers depending on the resources available.
 Each of the servers has a web console of its own, providing basic functionality (status and diagnostics).
 The entire network is managed from the console of the coordinating hub.